 La Flow Vélo links the Atlantic Coast at l’île d’Aix to Thiviers in the northern Dordogne – a 290km river route for all abilities.

 Difficulty: Easy-moderate (depending on your pace/distance each day).
 The voie verte and flat road river sections are very easy and suited to all abilities.
 The further east you get into the Dordogne, the hiller it gets.
-Some sections – especially before/after Saintes – are also off-road for long stretches and may require adapting with your own navigation to avoid rocky/offroad paths if you have a fully laden bike or road bike (see my route notes here).
+Some sections – especially before/after Saintes – are also off-road but you can skirt around the easily on local D-roads.
+(See my route notes here).

 La Flow Vélo is one of France's newest bike routes (it opened in April 2018).
 From the idyllic setting of l’île d’Aix (much less explored than its neighbours l’île de Re and Ile d'Oleron) it crosses the Atlantic by ferry and follows the Charente river through Rochefort, Saintes (for jaw-dropping Roman ruins), Cognac (for, er, Cognac) and on to Angoulême before crossing the border into the Dordogne.
 From here it's on to La Coulée d’Oc voie verte, through the Parc Naturel Régional du Périgord and on to beautiful Thiviers in the northern Dordogne (arriving via the voie verte from Saint-Pardoux).

 The route links with the EuroVelo 1 Atlantic Coast route (La Velodyssee) at the coast, shares part of the official Charente bike route, and also crosses the EuroVelo 3 Pilgrims route at Angouleme.
 It also crosses with the excellent (and under-cycled) Lawrence of Arabia bike route at Monpton and Perigueux (and overlaps at various other points).

 We rode this route the last week of April 2018.